adzierzanowski/intel8080/README.md

 This is a work in progress.

-There is a rather sketchy implementation on the master branch.
+There is a rather sketchy but working implementation on the master branch.

 # TODO